amwal-pay/amwal_pay_sdk/README.md

 You can see a full example of how to use the package in the [Example] example directory.

 ## Issues
-If you encounter any issues while using the package, please file a bug report in [the GitLab issue tracker].
+If you encounter any issues while using the package, please file a bug report in [the Github issue tracker].

 ## Contributing